 If you are considering getting a German Shepherd as your first dog, then you might want to think again.
 Without prior experience with dogs and/or outside help, it can be extremely daunting to train a German Shepherd.
 Given the sheer size and power of German Shepherds, it would be in your best interests to ensure that it is adequately trained.

-They Require A Lot Of Exercise
+They Require A Lot Of Exercises

 By nature, German Shepherds are very active.
-This being the case, they require lots of exercise and are very active.
+This being the case, they require lots of exercises and are very active.
 Be prepared to take responsibility and ensure that your German Shepherd gets the required amount of exercise if you are planning to get one.

 Around.
 And if you are not sure what to feed him after a good workout, these 5 best dog foods for the German shepherd will do the trick.